 Thanks for coming by my website.
 I wanted to create a space where I could keep some of those things that are important to me as I’m writing again, and sharing conversations I’ve had with interesting people; community groups, academics, scientists, artists, and those that I broadly define as friends of the earth.
 There are essays from school, podcasts from work, as well as sporadic blog posts.
 I hope you find something interesting in this collection of “stuff”.

-Under the category of too much information, I grew up in Pittsburgh in a very republican family, served with the National Security Agency while in the military as a cryptologist and communications specialist.
-I studied Psychology and English Literature at the University of Texas, Communications and Journalism at the University of Southern California and presently completing my MA at Simon Fraser University in Liberal Arts.
+Under the category of too much information, I grew up in Pittsburgh in a dysfunctional republican family, served with the National Security Agency as a cryptologist and communications specialist.
+I studied Psychology and English Literature at the University of Texas, Communications and Journalism at the University of Southern California but never had time to finish and went back to school 40 years later to complete my MA at Simon Fraser University in Liberal Arts.
 And I’m anything but republican anymore.

-I started the Hamilton Media Group a few years ago to work with Not For Profit organisations and NGO’s.
-We’ve worked with the PFLAG, The Canadian Red Cross, The Pattison Broadcast Group in Winnipeg and are currently building Roundhouse Radio in Vancouver which went on air October 2015.
+I started the Hamilton Media Group a few years ago to work with Not For Profit organizations and NGO’s.
+We’ve worked with the PFLAG, The Canadian Red Cross, The Pattison Broadcast Group in Winnipeg and more recently helped build Roundhouse Radio in Vancouver which went on air October 2015.
 It’s becoming a very special place on-air, online and on the street and different from anything I’ve ever done – a commercial radio station with a community focus.

 I have six wonderful kids and their moms who have taught me to be a better father, friend and partner – Paisley, Heath, Shalon (RIP), Ally, Evan and Monique.
 I am passionate about learning, motorcycling, traveling, kayaking, and sharing David Whyte passages while awakening the Buddha within.